Kinetically constrained models out of equilibrium: Introduction

 The main novelties of the present work are as follows.
 Firstly, we set up a general scheme for proving exponential decay for the size of connected clusters of objects in dependent settings (see \cref{sec:Toom}) and showcase two applications of independent interest going far beyond the needs of our main results.
 We further devise a simple and very robust technique for coupling interacting particle systems, even in the absence of attractiveness (see \cref{sec:coupling}).
 Moreover, as opposed to previous studies, we develop tools to tackle cooperative models (such that no finite set of facilitating sites is able to propagate), including several useful renormalisation techniques (see \cref{sec:initial:condition,sec:renorm,sec:LPP}).
 In particular, we provide the first out-of-equilibrium results for any kinetically constrained model in the \emph{critical universality class}.

 A major limitation for the study of KCM out of equilibrium is that, like ours, most results work in the perturbative regime of high density of facilitating sites for the equilibrium measure and not necessarily the initial one.
-Exceptions to this are \cite{Chleboun13}, heavily relying on orientation, and results on the East model \cites{Blondel13b,Chleboun14,Chleboun14,Chleboun16,Couzinie22,Faggionato12,Faggionato13,Ganguly15,Mareche19a}, where a model-specific miracle greatly simplifies the problem.
-Our study will also be restricted to the perturbative regime { for the equilibrium measure, but not the initial one.
-Nevertheless} it is our hope that, once a robust renormalisation scheme is found for controlling KCM in the non-perturbative regime in terms of the perturbative one, our tools will enable the treatment of the full class of KCM out-of-equilibrium.
+Exceptions to this are \cite{Chleboun13}, heavily relying on orientation, and results on the East model \cites{Blondel13b,Chleboun14,Chleboun14,Chleboun16,Couzinie22,Faggionato12,Faggionato13,Ganguly15,Mareche19a}, where a model-specific miracle greatly simplifies the problem.\footnote{Some of the perturbative results on the Fredrickson--Andersen 1-spin facilitated model in one dimension \cites{Blondel13,Blondel19,Ertul22} concern a neighbourhood of $q=1$ with noticeable length.
+When applied to this model, our treatment also yields reasonable quantitative bounds.} Our study will also be restricted to the perturbative regime for the equilibrium measure, but not the initial one.
+Nevertheless, it is our hope that, once a robust renormalisation scheme is found for controlling KCM in the non-perturbative regime in terms of the perturbative one, our tools will enable the treatment of the full class of KCM out-of-equilibrium.